Paulo Machado: Dinamo Zagreb

 Machado joined GNK Dinamo Zagreb on 4 June 2014, on a three-year contract for an undisclosed fee.
-He won a league and cup double in his first season, equalising in a 2–1 home win over HNK Rijeka in the semi-finals on 8 April, followed by the winning attempt in the penalty shootout at the end of the goalless final against RNK Split on 20 May.
+He won a league and cup double in his first season, equalising in a 2–1 home defeat of HNK Rijeka in the semi-finals on 8 April, followed by the winning attempt in the penalty shootout at the end of the goalless final against RNK Split on 20 May.

-On 28 July 2015, during a UEFA Champions League play-off round against Molde FK at Stadion Maksimir, club fans booed Machado as he walked off the pitch while being substituted after a poor performance.
+On 28 July 2015, during a UEFA Champions League play-off round against Molde FK at Stadion Maksimir, club fans booed Machado as he walked off the pitch while being replaced after a poor performance.
 In return, he made several obscene gestures for which he received a straight red card, being subsequently suspended until further notice.
 Sharing teams with compatriots Eduardo and Gonçalo Santos, he won a second consecutive double, starting in the 2–1 cup final win over NK Slaven Belupo on 10 May.